eadsjr/pgdoc/docs/CRUD_Examples.md

 This gives you access to pgdoc and some handy aliases.

 Now you need to connect to postgres.
-There must be a running postgres server on the local system for this example to work.
+There must be a postgres server with pgdoc installed running on the local system for this example to work.

 You should have set up some of connection details during the install script, which you now need to provide to your program.